What every best Diet Pills has:

 Does it work?
 Possibly.
 While numerous studies have been conducted on the chemical content of hoodia to determine what may be responsible for its purported appetite suppression capabilities, no clinical studies have been done to determine if hoodia does suppress appetite or cause weight loss.
 The anecdotal evidence from the Kalahari Bushmen is important, but more clinical research is needed.

 Is hoodia safe?
-There have been no reports of adverse events, or unintended consequences, of taking hoodia, but neither has it been rigorously studied.
+There have been no reports of adverse events from taking hoodia, but neither has it been rigorously studied.
 According to NCCAM, the quality of hoodia products varies widely, so if you choose to take a supplement with hoodia, research it thoroughly first.

 What is it?
 Glucomannan is a fiber made from the root of Amorphophallus konjac, also known simply as konjac.
 It is a plant native to eastern Asia and is commonly used to make gelatins.
 Glucomannan is used in the US as a thickening agent.
-The chemical structure of glucomannan is similar to that of another appetite suppressant, guar gum.
+The chemical structure of glucomannan is similar to that of another appetite suppressant, guar gum (see below).

 Does it work?
 Possibly, but more research is needed.
 Glucomannan is purported to work by absorbing water and increasing in size, and thereby creating a sense of fullness since it can't be absorbed by the body.
 Some studies have shown a modest amount of weight loss with the use of glucomannan, but these have been small.

 Is glucomannan safe?
 Possibly not.
 While few side effects have been reported with the use of glucomannan, those that have are serious.
 Esophageal and gastrointestinal obstructions have been linked to consuming glucomannan in tablet form; because of that, glucomannan in powder or capsule form is preferred.
 If you have any history of gastrointestinal obstruction, you should avoid taking glucomannan altogether.
-It has also been reported to lower blood glucose and should be taken with caution by diabetics.
-Glucomannan can also potentially interfere with the absorption of some medications.
+Glucomannan can also potentially interfere with the absorption of some medications and may alter blood sugar to effect diabetes medications.
 If you are diabetic, have a history of inflammatory bowel disease or are on any medications, speak to your healthcare provider prior to taking any glucomannan supplement.